By Jeffrey the Barak

 For anyone taller than myself, even taller custom bars would be needed, but for someone my height, this works fine right out the box.

 If you really read the-vu a lot, you will know that as recently as a year and a half ago I wrote a piece called Stepping Off The Footboard, announcing that kick-scooters had become too exhausting and I was sticking with electrics.
 This latest switch is not really so much a reversal, as it is a major change in intended use.
 Going very slowly on the sidewalk is not something I have been doing in recent years, and there is a just as much pleasure to be found in ever-so-slowly navigating the cracks and seams as there is in racing against bicycles out on the street.
-My Kickbikes were not suitable to be sidewalk scooters, and they needed to have a high input of physical energy on the road with the cars.
+My large Kickbikes were not suitable to be sidewalk scooters, and they needed to have a high input of physical energy out on the road with the cars.

 I am planning to master reducing my speed even more, from my current initial average six miles per hour to perhaps average three.
 My relaxed walking speed is two miles per hour, so three is fine.
 It really is a different way of looking at scooting, and at this early stage, alien to me.
 But I’m in no hurry.

 So would I recommend one of these for any adult scooter rider?
 Yes, for very short distances or just noodling around for the pleasure of the ride, unless you are very tall and cannot find a pro-scooter shop that will sell you some longer bars, or if you need to fold up your scooter to take it on a bus or train or place it in a locker.
 All those folding and telescoping parts rattle and absorb precious energy, and in most cases the wheels on adult folding scooters are weak plastic.
 Those featuring rubber tires require a much greater energy input and at slow speeds are not really necessary, and no adult scooter wheels will roll as easily or as silently as those on a Pro-Scooter.